 Why teach irregular plurals and verbs?

 It might seem like it would be easy to skip these concepts all together when teaching grammar.
-However, it is important for students to learn these words to become a thorough speaker, reader and writer.
+However, it is important for students to gain an understanding of these words to become a thorough speaker, reader and writer.
 They will learn these words through speaking and listening as well as through grammar instruction.

 5 Resources to Make Irregulars Easy to Understand